 An important aspect of operating a tree service is making decisions regarding what types of equipment will give you faster production, a safer operation, and will minimize potential damage to the surrounding environment or property.

-In this article, we will compare two tree-felling machines - the Feller-Buncher to the Sennebogen 718 Tree-handler.
+In this article, we will compare two tree-felling machines - the Feller-Buncher and the Sennebogen 718 Tree-handler.

 Timber-harvesting historians credit Erv Drott with the fabrication of the first track-type Feller-Buncher in the late 1960s.
 While the modern Feller-Buncher is better engineered, better designed, and can handle heavier and higher loads, the basic operation of the machine has remained the same.
 The two major Feller-Buncher styles include the rubber-tire machine that drives up to a tree to then cut it, while the second type is a tracked machine that features a cutting head attached to a swing boom.